rg-3/screenshot.js/README.md

 network requests.
 Screenshots are kept for the duration of a browser session and then lost unless you save them to disk.

-The screenshots you have taken during a browsing session can be viewed from the extension, they can also be deleted or saved to disk.
+The screenshots you have taken during a browser session can be viewed from the extension, they can also be deleted or saved to disk.
 Screenshots are taken in response to a key click (ctrl + shift + k), and a notification is shown every time a screenshot is taken.